rsingh135/rsingh135/README.md

 I am a Sophomore at Princeton University studying computer science
 <img align="right" height="130" src="animation-cartoons.gif" />
-- 🔭 I’m currently working on an iOS app for motivation (Launching August 15th)
+- 🔭 I’m currently working on an iOS app for motivation
 - 🌱 I'm currently learning Ruby on Rails
 - 🃏 In my free time I like to learn new magic tricks